IrishIRL/ansible-infrastructure-deployment-course-work/backup_sla.md

 1. Backup coverage:
-MySQL, InfluxDB, Ansible repo - should be backed up From MySQL we backup sql dump, so data
+MySQL, InfluxDB, Ansible repo - should be backed up From MySQL we backup sql dump, so the data.
-From InfluxDB we backup data
+From InfluxDB we backup telegraf database.
 From ansible repo we make a full mirror on the different server with full backup of all git history.

 Grafana, DNS... - do not need to be backed up.
 Other services could be re-created running Ansible repo.

-2. RPO: Creating local backups every evening at 23:22 UTC and uploading them to backup server at 23:47 UTC, so acceptable data loss is around 24-25 hours.
+2. RPO: Creating local backups every evening at 23:22 UTC and uploading them to backup server at 23:47 UTC Acceptable data loss is around 24-25 hours.

 3. Versioning and retention: backups are stored for 30 days, so 30 versions are stored.